robotamer/nesty/README.md

-nesty-laravel
+Nesty
 =============

-A nested sets bundle for Laravel
+A nested sets bundle for Laravel.